Give | Events

 This type of immunotherapy is at the vanguard of clinical cancer research and has demonstrated early dramatic results including complete responses in some adults and children with blood cancers.
 Researchers are now attempting to duplicate this success with pediatric solid tumors.

-We are excited to have Dr. Dr. Chrystal Louis, Assistant Professor of Pediatrics - Hematology/Oncology at Baylor College of Medicine and Texas Children's Hospital present an overview of this next-generation immunotherapy that will be in clinical trials for childhood cancers within months.
+Dr. Chrystal Louis, Assistant Professor of Pediatrics - Hematology/Oncology at Baylor College of Medicine and Texas Children's Hospital presented an overview of this next-generation immunotherapy that is underway as a clinical trial at Baylor.
 Dr. Louis and her colleagues at Baylor/Texas Children's are among the leading investigators in the world in novel immunotherapy for childhood cancers.
-This is a great opportunity to hear from the researchers themselves in a convenient and lay-friendly format.